 Tea leaves contain a higher percentage of caffeine by weight than coffee beans.
 However, because a lot less tea leaves are used to make tea than coffee beans are used to make coffee, a cup of tea has significantly less caffeine than a cup of coffee.

-Drinking green tea has a long list of benefits.
+Drinking green tea has a long list of health benefits.
 In fact, research shows it can help you:

 1. Improve Brain Function And Mental Performance